 This year, 2022, Marchenko celebrated his 100th birthday; he is still active — both in life and in his research.
 Unfortunately, because of the war in Ukraine, with the constant shelling of Kharkiv, he was forced to flee the city (where he spent most of his life) and settle in Canada.

 The inaugural lecture series will be delivered by Dmitry Shepelsky, PhD, Mathematical Division in the B. Verkin Institute for Low Temperature Physics and Engineering, National Academy of Sciences of Ukraine, Kharkiv, Ukraine.
+The Marchenko Lecture Series is sponsored, in part, by the UB Office of International Education, Rapid Grant for Global and International Research.

 October 26, 27 and 28, 2022